Russia looks to swerve default with last-minute dollar bond payment | Headlines

 BlueBay's Tim Ash called Russia's move "pretty extraordinary", pointing out too that the key group of international banks and funds that judge whether a default has happened had recently ruled that it had.
 The prospect of a default by Russia was almost unthinkable before its invasion of Ukraine.
 The billions of dollars it earns from selling oil and gas around the world meant it had one of the world's lowest government debt levels and an enormous stockpile of currency reserves.

 However, Western sanctions have frozen a large chunk of those reserves, and mean banks have needed special dispensations to make any Russian-related payments.
-Andy Sparks, managing director at index provider MSCI, said the prospect of a default still loomed large as a license put in place by Washington to allow Russian debt payments to be processed was due to expire on May 25.
+Andy Sparks, managing director at index provider MSCI, said the prospect of a default still loomed large if the U.S. Treasury allows the Russian debt payment license to expire on May 25.

-Russia has another bond payment just two days after that which means that, if the U.S. waiver isn't extended, it will be almost impossible for Moscow to avoid a default.
+Russia has another bond payment just two days after that which means that, if the U.S. waiver is not extended, it will be almost impossible for Moscow to avoid a default.
 "The real question is whether this is just delaying the inevitable," Sparks said.

-"Most investors will take that date of May 25 very seriously and many will not expect that exception to be extended." (additional reporting by Davide Barbuscia and Rodrigo Campos in New York, Sujata Rao and Karin Strohecker in London; Editing by Toby Chopra)
+"Most investors will take that date of May 25 very seriously and many will not expect that exception to be extended." (additional reporting by David Lawder in Washington, Davide Barbuscia and Rodrigo Campos in New York, Sujata Rao and Karin Strohecker in London; Editing by Toby Chopra and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)